CyVerse-learning-materials/discovery_environment_guide/step2.rst

-*Uploading/Importing Small Files in the Discovery Enviornment*
+*Uploading/Importing Small Files in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the DE interface to upload smaller files (<2GB).
 For larger files or large numbers of files, we recommend using faster methods such as Cyberduck or iCommands.
 See the documentation for those tools in our |Data Store Guide|.